-Announced on February 11, 2016 (Baltimore, MD), the GVN Zika Task Force's objective is to implement international efforts to catalyze cooperative activities that can make a difference in response to the emergency.
+The GVN Zika Task Force's objective is to implement international efforts to catalyze cooperative activities that can make a difference in response to this emergency.

-Activities include: (1) development of a FAQ sheet, an electronic survey on Zika and flavivirus research taking place at each institutions and at the GVN centers, as well as unique resources and expertise available, (2) coordination with Welcome Trust on Data sharing in public health emergencies, (3) co-organization with Emory University Bridging the Sciences (Zika Virus Meeting, May 1-3, 2016), (4) hosting a Webinar with Burson Masteller, and (5) Implementation of Zika Serum Bank.

-GVN Zika Task Force map
+Activities include: (1) development of a FAQ sheet, an electronic survey on Zika and flavivirus research taking place at each institution and at the GVN Centers and Affiliates, as well as unique resources and expertise available, (2) coordination with Welcome Trust on Data sharing in public health emergencies, (3) co-organization with Emory University Bridging the Sciences (Zika Virus Meeting, May 1-3, 2016), (4) hosting a Webinar with Burson Masteller, and (5) Implementation of Zika Serum Bank.
+The effort is led by the GVN's Zika Task Force Chair, Dr. Scott Weaver, at the University of Texas Medical Branch (UTMB) in Galveston, a GVN Center of Excellence, and the site of the World Reference Center for Emerging Viruses and Arboviruses.